cliff-rosen/fractal-bot/_specs/fractal_bot.md

 # Fractal Bot: Collaborative Problem-Solving System

-we will workout the state transition details later for now lets fix the layout the layout should be:
-- chat
-- info asset palette
-- workspace
-- tool palette
-four columns roughly the same width except the workspace is allowed to grow info assets is that juicy collaborative clipboard that's missing from chatbots. so make that part really nice. we want to show the assets there in a nice visual way with nice icons like attachements in an email

 ## Overview

-The Fractal Bot system enables deep collaboration between users and an AI assistant to solve complex questions through an iterative, fractal approach to workflow development and execution.
+The Fractal Bot system enables deep collaboration between users and an AI assistant to solve complex questions through a pipeline-oriented approach to workflow development and execution.
+The system is built as a React-based web application with a modern, responsive UI.

 ## Core Concepts